Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 ### Understanding React Rendering

 This happens because React elements are not real DOM elements; ReactDOM renders them onto the screen.
 To update the display, ReactDOM must re-render the elements.
 One way to force this is to call `ReactDOM.render` again inside the `increase` function.
 Doing so causes the UI to update correctly, but this approach is inefficient and leads to repetitive code.

+### Introducing React Hooks and `useState`

+React solves this problem with Hooks, specifically the `useState` hook, which is ideal for managing state.
+Hooks must be used inside functional components, so we need to create a function component to use them.

+Let's move all the code into an `App.js` file and render the `App` component from `index.js`.
+Inside `App`, wrap the JSX inside a function called `App` and return the JSX.
+This simplifies the rendering process and removes the need for repeated `ReactDOM.render` calls.